syncfusion-content/windowsforms-docs/WindowsForms/rating/Getting-Started.md

 Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.

-## Adding Rating Control via designer
+## Adding Rating control via designer

-1. Create a new Windows Forms project in Visual Studio to display the Rating Control with different shapes.
+1) Create a new Windows Forms project in Visual Studio to display the Rating Control with different shapes.

-2. The **Rating Control** can be added to an application by dragging it from the toolbox to a designer view.
+2) The [Rating](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RatingControl.html) control can be added to an application by dragging it from the toolbox to a designer view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows